octosoft/octoscan/README.md

 ```

 In practice, you need to add error handling and ideally handle the case that the upload server may not
 be available by caching generated .scal files.

 ### Linux Java process scan
-Octoscan performs an in-depth scan of running java processes.
+Octoscan performs an in-depth scan of running Java processes.
 If run under root
 the scan will read all java processes.
 Otherwise, it reads processes running under the same user as the scan only.
-If not running under root, the scan user must have permissions to start all detected java binaries
+If not running under root, the scan user must have the permissions to start all detected Java binaries
-as detailed version information can typically only be read through the java binary --version option.
+as detailed version information can typically only be read through the Java binary --version option.
-For best java scan results on servers it's highly recommended to run the scan with root privileges.
+For best Java scan results on servers, it's highly recommended to run the scan with root privileges.

 ### Linux Java filesystem scan
-Octoscan scans common installation filesystem paths for java versions.
+Octoscan scans common installation filesystem paths for Java versions.
-If you have own conventions for installing software, specify the -J / --java option.
+If you have your own conventions for installing software, specify the -J / --java option.
 Paths that do not exist or are not accessible are silently ignored.
-For best java scan results on servers it's highly recommended to run the scan with root privileges.
+For best Java scan results on servers, it's highly recommended to run the scan with root privileges.

 ```bash
 octoscan.pyz -java "/app/java:/u00/myapp/lib"